faisalfaissi/Vehicle-Detection-with-Convolution-Neural-Network-/README.md

 # Train Dataset

-create dataset from video, capture video from any enviromnet where Vehicle and non vehicle then crop vehicle and non vehile from every frame check the file <b>crop_data<b>
+create dataset from video, capture video from any enviromnet where Vehicle and non vehicle then crop vehicle and non vehile from every frame check the file for crop image <b>crop_data.m<b>

+when extrat data from video using crop_data.m file it Save picture in Data folder. create a new file and save record as 0 for rikshaws.
+1 for cars.
+2 for bikes
+4 for trucks/buses.
+3 for non vehicles.

+check the file format <b>dataset.txt<b>

+# Test Dataset

+Take picture fom any enviroment or select image from dataset fro testing